Best Mice for Digital Nomads and Remote Engineers in 2026

 Tradeoffs:

-• Bulky for a travel pouch.
+• Bulky for a small travel pouch.

 • Right-handed shape is not ideal for everyone.